Procedures of the United States Congress: Bills and resolutions

 Ideas for legislation and drafts of legislation come from many areas, including members of Congress, Congressional committees, constituents, lobbyists, state legislatures, the president, federal departments, and federal agencies.
-The House Office of the Legislative Counsel and Senate Office of the Legislative Counsel are available to create or modify legislation for members and committees.
+The House Office of the Legislative Counsel and Senate Office of the Legislative Counsel are staffed with experts in legislative drafting who are available to help members and committees of the house create, write, edit or amend proposed legislation.

-In many cases, lobbyists write legislation and submit it to a member for introduction.
+In many cases, lobbyists propose or even write draft legislation and submit it to a member for review or for introduction into that member's house.
 Congressional lobbyists are legally required to be registered in a central database.

 Drafting statutes is an art that requires "great skill, knowledge, and experience."
 Congressional committees sometimes draft bills after studies and hearings covering periods of a year or more.

-Any member of Congress may introduce legislation at any time while the House is in session by placing it in the hopper on the Clerk's desk.
+Any member of Congress may introduce legislation at any time while the House is in session, by placing it in the hopper on the Clerk's desk.
 A sponsor's signature is required, and there can be many co-sponsors.
 It's assigned a number by the Clerk.
 The usual next step is for the proposal to be passed to a committee for review.

 A proposal usually takes one of four principal forms: the bill, the joint resolution, the concurrent resolution, and the simple resolution.